THEjoezack/searchbetter.dev/src/pages/blog/quickstart-guide-elastic-stack-for-devs.md

 Head over to the "dev tools" and give a few of these queries a shot so you can get a taste of what Elastic has to offer.

-<details><summary>Expand for sample queries</summary>
+#### Sample queries

+Simple filter, top 5 posts about JavaScript in the last year
 ```
-# Simple filter: Get the top 5 posts about JavaScript in the last year
 GET /blogs/_search?q=JavaScript&size=5
   "query": {
     "bool": {